basticks02/basticks02/README.md

 # Ekomobong Ekanem...

-### Electrical Engineering, CS & Math
-**Hardware | Web | ML**
+**Web | Hardware | ML** ⚡
-**Howard University (2027)**

 ---

-## About Me
-**Ekomobong Ekanem**, a Howard University Electrical Engineering undergraduate has a wealth of experience in software @ Meta.
+**Ekomobong**, a Howard University Electrical Engineering undergraduate has a wealth of experience in software @ **Meta**.
 With a passion for problem-solving and innovation, I specialize in building impactful software solutions and exploring the intersection of hardware, software, and artificial intelligence.

-🌟 I believe in leveraging technology to bridge the digital divide, especially in underserved communities.
+Leveraging technology to bridge the digital divide, especially in underserved communities.
-⚡ Fun fact: I’m fluent in five languages, including Nigerian dialects!

 ---

-## Skills
-- **Programming Languages:** Python, C/C++, JavaScript, HTML5/CSS3, PHP (Hack)
-- **Frameworks/Tools:** React.js, Node.js, Express, SQL (PostgreSQL), Prisma ORM, AWS, Git/GitHub, MATLAB, KiCad, ChatGPT (lol)

----

-## Professional Experience
+## Experience
 - UARC Optimization Research @ US DoD (with Howard) - Onboarding
 - Software @ **Meta** - Summer 2025, Summer 2026 (Incoming)
 - Software @ **Meta** (University) - Summer 2024